Buying an SUV doesn't mean putting up with a big, unwieldy vehicle. Our experts have compiled this list of the best small SUVs currently around.

 You have a wide choice of engines, with petrol, diesel, plug-in hybrid and even a fully electric model called the BMW iX1.
 This replaces the old BMW i3, ditching the quirky design but bringing a much more useful 272 miles of range on a charge.

-On the road, the BMW X1 is just about the best-handling small SUV there is.
-If you're a parent who's not quite ready to totally give up on driver appeal, you'll love the way it drives, although models with the sportier suspension and bigger wheels are firmer than some of the cars in this list.
+To drive, the BMW X1 is just about the best-handling small SUV there is.
+If you're a parent who's not quite ready to totally give up on driver appeal, you'll love the way it gets down the road, although models with the sportier suspension and bigger wheels are firmer than some of the cars in this list.

 "In three generations, the BMW X1 has transformed from a bit of a disappointment into one of the best small posh SUVs money can buy"